Naveen-7000/Sociopedia-Backend/README.md

 # Requirements
 Node.js and NPM installed on your machine.

+#Note : **To run localy you need to set .env file in your root directory with DB url and PORT, JWT_SECRET and JWT_EXPIRY**
 #Steps

 *Open your terminal and navigate to the folder where you want to create your new project.
 *Run the following command to create a new Node.js project:
 ```